-I did not see 2015’s Citzenfour documentary about Edward Snowden.
-Had I, I might not have appreciated Oliver Stone’s (Platoon, Born on the Fourth of July) biopic as much as I did.
-I think part of the reason I was such a big fan of Snowden was that I knew very little about it before my viewing.
-Sure I knew of Wikileaks and learned a lot from the news, but I didn’t pay.
-Snowden went from your everyday no name to one of the most controversial figures of this century.
-Now, if you think this movie will be completely neutral, you don’t know Oliver Stone very well.
-Heck, this was the same man who directed JFK.
-His approach has always been very anti-government, and with Snowden, it’s no different.
-While I haven’t loved all of his movies (Nixon, W., Alexander, Savages, even JFK wasn’t really my thing), there are certainly more than I do like.
-Platoon and Born on the Fourth of July are incredibly amazing, while other movies such as Natural Born Killers and Wall Street were revolutionary.
+His approach has always been very anti-government, and it’s no different with Snowden.
+While I haven’t loved all of his movies (Nixon, W., Alexander, Savages, even JFK wasn’t my thing), there are certainly more than I like.
+Platoon and Born on the Fourth of July are incredibly impressive, while other movies such as Natural Born Killers and Wall Street were revolutionary.
 Snowden might be my third favorite.
-Snowden was definitely softer in tone and, maybe even the scope, but was, by no means, less controversial.
+Snowden was softer in tone and, maybe even the scope, but was, by no means, less controversial.
 I don’t have a lot of complaints about the movie itself.
 Some people said it was too long.
 I did not feel that way.
-My only problem with it is that it didn’t make Ed Snowden as controversial as he was.
-Instead, it made it seem that whistleblowing on his country was the right and noble thing to do.
+My only problem is that it didn’t make Ed Snowden as controversial as he was.
+Instead, it made whistleblowing in his country seem right and noble.
 For some, maybe most, it may have been.
-But what we weren’t really shown was the “other side” of the story.
-Nonetheless, it was an enjoyable film that gave a great backstory for why he did the things he did.
+But we weren’t shown the “other side” of the story.
+Nonetheless, it was an enjoyable film that gave an excellent backstory for why he did what he did.

 Every day good guy Joseph Gordon-Levitt plays the title role, and we see him in a way we’ve never seen before.
-His voice is completely recognizable, even though he appeared in every scene.
+His voice is entirely recognizable, even though he appeared in every scene.
 He was by no means the same jovial guy we’ve grown accustomed to seeing.
-In Snowden, we see him as a character with the blandest personality of all of the characters we’ve seen him play.
+In Snowden, we see him as a character with the blandest personality of all the characters we’ve seen him play.
 But he still is JGL, and he’s an actor who we’ve grown used to seeing as the good guy.
-So for the story that Stone was trying to portray, he picked a guy we could root for.
+So, for the story that Stone was trying to portray, he picked a guy we could root for.

 Plot 7.5/10 (an important story to be told despite the well-received documentary Citizenfour, which had just been released a year before…this was just one take on the story…and it was a very anti-government approach that focused on the lead character’s actions and the way that the director chose to tell his story…a story that was controversial but always made it seem like Snowden was doing the right thing)